Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 The specific envelope entropy at the beginning of boil-off is not well-constrained observationally, but it is chosen such that the thermal contraction timescale at $t=0$ (Eq. \ref{KHtime}) is comparable to the disk's lifetime \citep{Owen13,Tang24}, generally a few Myr.
 For consistency, a timescale of 5 Myr is used across all models.
 This parameterization has minimal impact on planets without a boil-off phase, as it corresponds closely to a ``hot start.''
 It is important to note that for planets with a boil-off phase, variations in the initial contraction timescale (within 3-10 Myr) influence the post-boil-off mass fraction, as higher initial entropy increases susceptibility to mass loss.
 Determining the optimal value for this parameter is beyond the scope of this study.

 To compute the initial contraction timescale, we assume thermal equilibrium between the envelope and mantle, thus neglecting energy contributions from the rock/iron core and setting $L_{\rm{MEB}}=0$ in Eq. \ref{KHtime}.
 This assumption holds for most model planets, since the rock/iron core contributes minimally to the total energy with the gravitational binding energy of the envelope dominating.
 However, for planets with extremely low envelope masses ($\sim$ 0.1\%), the envelope's energy reservoir $E_{\rm{env}}$ can be much smaller than that of the rock/iron core $E_{\rm{ric}}$, making the contraction timescale sensitive to core and mantle heat production.
 This includes radiogenic heating from ${}^{26}\mathrm{Al}$ and other heating sources not included in the model (which are likely on the order of $E_{\rm{ric}}$), such as solid mass accretion and rock/iron differentiation, which are beyond the scope of this model.
 For these cases, our above assumption likely underestimates the interior temperature, leading to partial core solidification at $t=0$.
 To correct for this, we assume a higher initial envelope specific entropy, ensuring a fully molten interior state at the beginning of thermal evolution.
+The potential role of core-mantle differentiation is further discussed in Section \ref{disc:inter}.

-The initial H/He mass fraction for the boil-off phase is taken from formation models \citep{Ginzburg2016}, around 10-20\%.
+The initial H/He mass fraction for the boil-off phase is taken from formation models \citep{Ginzburg16}, around 10-20\%.
 Careful evaluation of the initial conditions reveals that variations in the starting H/He mass fraction within this range minimally affect the final mass fraction (which is also suggested by TFM24 where thermal inflation was not considered).
 This is because (1) the thermal evolution and mass loss processes are largely decoupled throughout most of the boil-off phase; (2) a more massive envelope experiences a less intensive inflation due to its larger envelope energy reservoir $E_{\rm{ric}}$, which offsets its hotter initial entropy (which encourages more mass loss).

 The initial states of a planet's mantle and core are governed by the envelope's initial conditions, based on the assumption that there are no significant temperature discontinuities at the thermal boundary layers between these regions.
 This assumption holds because the temperature contrasts at the boundaries are found to be relatively small for a newly born planet, owing to vigorous liquid convection within the rock/iron interior, which ensures an adiabatic profile throughout the whole interior.